nep-pack/NonlinearEigenproblems.jl/docs/src/deflate_tutorial.md

 ## The theory in the background

-The deflation is based on a theory for NEP stating essentially stating that if ``(s,x)`` is an eigenpair, then the extended nonlinear eigenvalue problem
+The deflation is based on a theory for NEP essentially stating that if ``(s,x)`` is an eigenpair, then the extended nonlinear eigenvalue problem
 ```math
 T(λ):=\begin{bmatrix}M(λ)&M(λ)x(s-λ)^{-1}\\ x^T & 0\end{bmatrix}
 ```
 has the same eigenvalues as the original problem (under certain conditions quite general conditions which are assumed to be satisfied).
-More eigenpairs can be deflated with the theory of partial Schur factorizations.
+More eigenpairs can be deflated with techniques of partial Schur factorizations (which the user does not need to use).
 When we create a deflated NEP, we create the NEP `T`.

 There are several ways to represent the ``T``, which is why deflation has several modes.
 If you run
 ```julia
 julia> dnep=deflate_eigpair(nep,λ1,v1,mode=:SPMF)
 ```